Björn Hellgren: Challenge Tour

-In 2016, he won the Nordea Tour's Winter Series opener, the Lumine Lakes Open in Spain.
+In 2016, he won the Swedish Golf Tour's Winter Series opener, the Lumine Lakes Open in Spain.
 At the European Tour's Nordea Masters in June, he finished tied 4th, along with Henrik Stenson, for the biggest paycheck of his career.
 As a result, he played the rest of the season on the Challenge Tour, where his best finish was a solo 6th place at the Vierumäki Finnish Challenge.
 On the 2017 Challenge Tour, his best finish was a T10 at the Volopa Irish Challenge.
 In 2018, he failed to make an impact, and was back on the NGL for the 2019 season.

-Hellgren had a 59 in his hand at the 2020 PGA Championship Bråviken Open.
+Hellgren was on track to shoot a 59 at the 2020 PGA Championship Bråviken Open.
 He was bogey-free for 17 holes in the second round, with 8 birdies and two eagles, when his birdie putt on the 18th green stopped a few inches short of the hole and his score stayed at 60, 12 under par.

 In 2020, Hellgren was back on the Challenge Tour, and recorded a T5 at the Northern Ireland Open.
 In 2021, he narrowly missed out on his first Challenge Tour title after two opening rounds of 65, as he lost a playoff at the Dormy Open to Félix Mory of France.